jiahaoxu14/FeatureWind/README.md

   - t‑SNE: `featurewind/core/tsne.py`
   - MDS: `featurewind/core/mds_torch.py`

+  Acceleration: If a compatible GPU is available, the pipeline runs fully on GPU (CUDA on NVIDIA, or MPS on Apple Silicon).
+It automatically falls back to CPU when no GPU is detected.

 - .tmap format (simplified):
   - `tmap`: list of entries with `domain` (original normalized feature values), `range` (2D position), `tangent` (2×D gradients), `class` (label).
   - `Col_labels`: feature names.